fair-search/fairsearch-fair-for-elasticsearch/docs/index.rst

 Get started
 -------------------------------

-- Check whether this plug-in is for you: :doc:`motivation`
+- Check whether this plug-in is for you: :doc:`theory`, :doc:`plugin`
-- Understand the fairness criterion applied: :doc:`fairness_criterion`.
+- Understand the fairness criterion applied: :doc:`theory`
+- Use the plug-in to perform a re-ranking: :doc:`usage`
 - Build an M table to apply the criterion: :doc:`building_the_mtable`
-- Use the plug-in to perform a re-ranking: :doc:`reranking_using_fair`

 Installing
 -----------